DapDerDapy/startup/notes.md

 * How to use different writing things in making Github docs.
 * How to use Gitlens
 * How to use Bash and the terminal

+### HTML Notes ###
+* Remember to eventually change the "deployFiles.sh" to something else later
+* Use CodePen to test code in combination with CSS and JavaScript
+* Make sure to use the live server extension to see what it looks like from my development enviornment